-The CCPS PERD Project’s mission is to help processing and manufacturing industries minimize hazards and improve equipment availability with high-quality equipment reliability and maintenance data.
+The CCPS PERD Project’s mission was to help processing and manufacturing industries minimize hazards and improve equipment availability with high-quality equipment reliability and maintenance data.
 High-quality, structured data give companies better insight into equipment reliability and performance and thus enable data-driven decision making for equipment assets.
 High-quality data also support quantitative risk assessment (QRA).

-The Center for Chemical Process Safety has been providing quantitative risk assessment data to the chemical process industries since the 1980s, and published the first of its “CCPS Guidelines for Process Equipment Reliability Data” in 1989.
-Subsequent enhancements to this information-collection effort led to PERD, which has provided deeper and more specific analyses of equipment availability, reliability, design improvements, maintenance strategies, and life cycle cost determination.
+The Center for Chemical Process Safety had been providing quantitative risk assessment data to the chemical process industries since the 1980s, and published the first of its “CCPS Guidelines for Process Equipment Reliability Data” in 1989.
+Subsequent enhancements to this information-collection effort led to PERD, which provided deeper and more specific analyses of equipment availability, reliability, design improvements, maintenance strategies, and life cycle cost determination.

 The PERD software component is being phased out and managed by Tony Ciliberti on a personal basis.
 The PERD taxonomy and publications are still available for purchase.
 For more information about PERD, please contact Tony at email@example.com.
 For taxonomy purchases, please contact firstname.lastname@example.org